zzzx1224/Beyond-model-adaptation-at-test-time-Papers/README.md

 Other variants

 - [Continual Test-Time Domain Adaptation](https://openaccess.thecvf.com/content/CVPR2022/html/Wang_Continual_Test-Time_Domain_Adaptation_CVPR_2022_paper.html), CVPR 2022.
 Current self-training methods is effective when the test data are drawn from the same stationary domain, but unstable in the countinually changing environment.
 (Also in stable TTA in ICLR 2023).
-Error accumulation and catastrophic forgetting (ICML 2022).
+Error accumulation and catastrophic forgetting (ICML 2022); Use weighted averaged and augmentation averaged predictions for better pseudo labels against error accumulation; stochastically small parts of source model parameters storage for forgetting.

 - [A Probabilistic Framework for Lifelong Test-Time Adaptation](https://arxiv.org/abs/2212.09713), Arxiv.